Prospects of measuring the atmospheric muon neutrino and anti-neutrino flux ratio with the ATLAS detector: Contained vertex Events

-In Fig.~\ref{Fig:diff_contained}, we show (left panel) the differential energy distribution of contained vertex events for $\mu^-$ (solid red line) and $\mu^+$ (dashed blue line), along with (right panel) their ratio $R_{\mu^-/ \mu^+}$ at the ATLAS detector in the central rapidity region $|\eta| \leq 2.5 $ as a function of the muon energy $E_\mu$, with $11$ kiloton-year exposure, satisfying the event selection criteria described earlier. $15$ $\mu^-$ and $7$ $\mu^+$ events with $E_\mu>20$ GeV are not shown in these figures, as they are distributed over several bins, making the bin-wise statistical errors larger for those bins.
-The energy dependence of $R_{\mu^-/ \mu^+}$ can be measured with the contained vertex events, with reasonable statistical accuracy, as shown by the figure in the right panel.
-While we have given the error estimate of $R_{\mu^-/ \mu^+}$ above considering all events with $E_\mu>3$ GeV, we did not show the error bars in the individual energy bins, as they become larger for the higher energy bins due to smaller number of contained-vertex events -- this aspect will be improved upon below for the external rock muon events, with a much larger statistics at ATLAS.
+In Fig.~\ref{Fig:diff_contained}, we show (left panel) the differential energy distribution of contained vertex events for $\mu^-$ (solid red line) and $\mu^+$ (dashed blue line), along with (right panel) their ratio $R_{\mu^-/ \mu^+}$ at the ATLAS detector in the central region $|\eta| \leq 2.5 $ as a function of the muon energy $E_\mu$, with $11$ kiloton-year exposure, satisfying the event selection criteria described earlier. $14$ $\mu^-$ and $7$ $\mu^+$ events with $E_\mu>20$ GeV are shown in the \textit{overflow} bin of these figures at the right edge of the plot.
+The energy dependence of $R_{\mu^-/ \mu^+}$ has been shown in the right panel of Fig.\ref{Fig:diff_contained}.
+While we have given the error estimate of $R_{\mu^-/ \mu^+}$ above considering all events with $E_\mu>3$ GeV, we have also shown the error bars in the individual energy bins, which become larger for the higher energy bins due to smaller number of contained-vertex events -- this aspect will be improved upon below for the external rock muon events, with a much larger event count at ATLAS.
+However, in order to increase the contained event count, the LHC collaboration may look into atmospheric neutrino events with a primary vertex veto (no collision), during the beam ramp up and ramp down phases, when the pile-up may be low \cite{Steerenberg}, provided the detectors can be kept operational during these phases.